watkins-joe/core-python/02-getting-started/notes.md

 we have ensured that our functionality will now work regardless if we use the REPL or the command line. if we use the REPL, it will work as expected with a normal URL. if we use it from the command line, the dunder name will be dunder main and will grab `argv[1]` as the argument instead!

+## moment of zen 2: sparse is better than dense

+our top-level functions have two lines between them -- this is conventional for modern python code.

+> Two between functions
+> That is the number of lines
+> PEP8 recommends

+according to the PEP8 style guide, it is customary to use two balnk lines between module-level functions

+we use single blank lines for logical breaks within functions